nrummel/WENDy.jl/docs/src/index.md

 - Estimation of parameters for ordinary differential equations
 - Supports:
-    - Additive Gaussian Noise and Multiplicative LogNormal Noise.
+    - Additive Gaussian Noise and Multiplicative LogNormal Noise
     - Ordinary differential equations that are nonlinear in parameters
     - Ordinary differential equations that are inhomogeneous in time
     - Box constraints for parameter spaces